 PyBOMBS makes a lot about managing GNU Radio installs and dependencies much easier, gives you quick control over versioning problems, and makes it much easier to benefit from out-of-tree modules that other people are hacking on.
 Let's talk about each of these a bit more.

 GNU Radio is a complex framework, and is designed in a modular fashion.
-If you check out the source tree, you'll see a series of independent modules (indeed, they are built separately during a GNU Radio build), generally named gr-\
+If you check out the source tree, you'll see a series of independent modules (indeed, they are built separately during a GNU Radio build), generally named gr-<name> - eg., 'gr-analog', 'gr-digital', 'gr-uhd', etc. Generally, when someone is developing new awesome functionality for GNU Radio, it goes into a module.
+KIT's work on gr-specest is a great example.

 To keep the project source tree a manageable size, though, most of the modules that are created will never be part of the core source tree.
 This isn't because they aren't valuable contributions - but if every module ever made was added, the codebase would explode and become wholly unmanageable, leading to utter misery for Tom Rondeau and Jonathon Corgan.
 Thus, most modules are maintained "out-of-tree", i.e., outside of the primary GNU Radio source tree.